glass-notes/glass-notes/README.md

     ⇢ github user
     ⇠ id
   ↳ 🔐 GET /users/<ID>/
+    ⇠ User, all fields

 → Sessions

   ↳ 🔐 GET /users/<ID>/session/
     Gets the active session key or creates a new one
+    ⇠ Session, all fields

 → Documents

   ↳ 🔐 GET /documents/
-    Lists all documents for the given user
+    Lists all document IDs and filenames for the given user ⇠ List of Document, fields:
+      ⇠ id
+      ⇠ uuid
+      ⇠ filename
+      ⇠ character_count: Integer, COMPUTED
   ↳ 🔐 GET /documents/<ID>/
     Gets the specified document
+    ⇠ Document, all fields
   ↳ 🔐 POST /documents/
     Creates a new document
+    ⇠ Document, all fields
   ↳ 🔐 PATCH /documents/<ID>/
     Submits a revision
+    ⇠ Document, fields:
+      ⇠ last_revision_datetime
+      ⇠ github_latest_commit_hash
 ```

 ---